Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-Once the hardware is in place, it’s as simple as downloading the app to your computer, iPhone, iPad or Android device.
+Once the hardware is in place, it’s as simple as downloading the app to your computer, iPhone, iPad, or Android device.
 A step-by-step process instructs you how to add each Play:3 to the network and once each Play:3 has been added to the Zone Bridge, additional controllers (iPads, the Sonos remote) can control any Play:3 by pairing it with just the Bridge.
-To do this you simply fire up the iPhone or computer app, hit the connect button on the Bridge and within seconds you’ll be up and running.
+To do this you simply fire up the iPhone or computer app, hit the connect button on the Bridge, and within seconds you’ll be up and running.
 But, Sonos has been remiss to issue a lockout feature.
-And by that I’m referring to a master account that would allow you administer who can control what speakers.
+And by that, I’m referring to a master account that would allow you to administer who can control what speakers.
 So, as of now, anyone with access to the Zone Bridge can control any speaker in any room.
 Take for example if you’ve got kids or roommates.
-They can pipe tunes at any volume into your bedroom, living room – any where you’ve got a Play:3 – at any time.
+They can pipe tunes at any volume into your bedroom, living room – anywhere you’ve got a Play:3 – at any time.
 Catch my drift?

 Okay, so the chances of someone launching a malicious audio attack on you at an odd hour of the night will probably be few and far between, but if they do, consider yourself awaken.
 The Sonos Play:3 sonic capabilities are solid, especially all things relative to their size.
-However, they won’t produce the deep lows you might have come to enjoy from a standalone iPod dock, such at the Fluance or Beatbox, but again given their rather diminutive size and amazing versatility and simplicity, the Play:3 is the undisputed champ of wireless music.
+However, they won’t produce the deep lows you might have come to enjoy from a standalone iPod dock, such as the Fluance or Beatbox, but again given their rather diminutive size and amazing versatility and simplicity, the Play:3 is the undisputed champ of wireless music.

 Now, when it came to setting up music on the Sonos Play:5, at least as far as I recall, it seemed to be a bit more of a cumbersome process than compared to the Play:3.
-Yes, you’ll still have to enable the same file sharing permissions on your computer if you wish to stream music from its hard drive to the Play:3.
-And the same steps apply for adding a NAS to the setup.
+Yes, you’ll still have to enable the same file-sharing permissions on your computer if you wish to stream music from its hard drive to the Play:3.
+And the same steps apply to adding a NAS to the setup.
 But I skipped all that since I no longer use locally stored tunes on my computer or iPhone, and have now switched entirely to Spotify and Pandora.
 To access any of these services, and others like it, you’ll have to register your Sonos device (make sure you do this otherwise you’ll be locked out of the music services as I discovered).
 Once registration is complete, all the music services that your heart desires will be available.
 You’ll also be able to define your location such that you can access all of your local radio stations, though you won’t need to register your Play:3 to do this.
 And because one or all of your Play:3s are considered one device, you can stream different songs or albums to each Play:3 installed in your home, with, as far as I can tell, no cap from services that only allow one stream at a time, such as Spotify.

 So, if you can’t tell, I’m not looking forward to returning the Sonos Play:3s.
-I’ve fallen in love with their versatility, convenience and although they don’t kick out the deepest of bass, it easily a caveat I can overlook in light of their small size and heavy feature set.
-The iOS app continues to be top notch, and is so easy to operate I’m confident my parents could even figure it out.
-The $300 price tag might prove a deterrent for some, but when you consider the alternative, it’s actually an affordable, streamlined solution that won’t be beat any time soon.
+I’ve fallen in love with their versatility, and convenience and although they don’t kick out the deepest of bass, it is easily a caveat I can overlook in light of their small size and heavy feature set.
+The iOS app continues to be top-notch, and is so easy to operate I’m confident my parents could even figure it out.
+The $300 price tag might prove a deterrent for some, but when you consider the alternative, it’s actually an affordable, streamlined solution that won’t beat any time soon.

 Bottom Line: The Sonos Play:3s deliver seriously good sound in a small package with an unparalleled feature set not seen by any other speaker company I’ve tested.
 They’re a bit pricey but when you consider your other options, they’re actually affordable.